 - Cancer medications can cause infection as one of its side effects is a weakened immune system.
 Decayed teeth may require removal.

 - People who have undergone organ transplants have a high risk of contracting infection since the prescribed medications can suppress the immune system.
-When teeth have severe decay, it may need to be removed.
+When teeth have severe decay, they may need to be removed.

 Tooth extraction is one of the safest treatments available; however, there’s a slight risk where harmful bacteria can enter the bloodstream.
 The gum tissues are also at risk of getting infected.
 If you have this condition, there’s a high risk of developing an infection; thus, you need to take antibiotics before and after your tooth is pulled.
 It is also a good practice to let your doctor know about your medical and dental history, the medications you are taking, and be honest about it.
 It is particularly important if you have the following conditions: